Cheltenham Festival video previews including Champion Hurdle & Gold Cup tips

-Don't miss our video previews of the 2021 Cheltenham Festival, kicking off with a look ahead to Tuesday's brilliant card.
+Don't miss our video previews of the 2021 Cheltenham Festival, with the first three days now available to view.

+David Ord plays host and he's joined by Sky Bet's Michael Shinners as well as Timeform twosome Dan Barber and Ben Fearnley to pick through the stellar action.

+Our expert team talk through the main day-three questions and also offer tips for the rest of the card including the Paddy Power Festival Plate Handicap Chase.

 David Ord plays host and he's joined by our own Matt Brocklebank as well as Timeform twosome Dan Barber and Ben Fearnley to pick through the stellar action.

-Can Shishkin be overturned in the Sporting Life Arkle?
-How will tactics impact on the result of Unibet Champion Hurdle?
+How will tactics impact on the result of Unibet Champion Hurdle and is the unbeaten Honeysuckle going to get the race run to suit?

 Our expert team talk through the main day-one questions and also offer tips for the rest of the card including the Ultima Handicap Chase and the Boodles Juvenile Handicap Hurdle.